curia-network/embedding-worker/README.md

 # Curia Embedding Worker Service

-A standalone Node.js service that generates OpenAI embeddings for posts in real-time using PostgreSQL LISTEN/NOTIFY events.
+A standalone Node.js service that generates OpenAI embeddings for posts in real-time using PostgreSQL LISTEN/NOTIFY events!

 ## Overview